tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 * The initiator MAY send multiple `return_routability_check` messages of type path_challenge to cater for packet loss on the probed path.
   * Each path_challenge SHOULD go into different transport packets.
+(Note that the DTLS implementation may not have control over the packetization done by the transport layer.)
+  * The transmission of subsequent path_challenge message SHOULD be paced to decrease the chance of loss.
   * Each path_challenge MUST have different unpredictable data.
-* The initiator MAY use padding using the record padding mechanism available in DTLS 1.3 (and in DTLS 1.2, when CID is enabled on its sending direction) up to the anti-amplification limit to probe if the PMTU for the new path is still acceptable.
+* The initiator MAY use padding using the record padding mechanism available in DTLS 1.3 (and in DTLS 1.2, when CID is enabled on the sending direction) up to the anti-amplification limit to probe if the path MTU (PMTU) for the new path is still acceptable.

 ## Path Response Requirements {#path-response-reqs}